-The instructor ultimately assigns scores and grades in consultation with the TA and peer mentors.
-If you have a problem with a score on an assignment/exam or your grade, you are welcome to bring it up with him or the TA, but only the instructor is empowered to change grades.
+The instructors ultimately assign scores and grades in consultation with the TA and PMs.
+If you have a problem with a score on an assignment/exam or your grade, you are welcome to bring it up with them or the instructors, but only the instructors are empowered to change grades.